samifilali/streamlit-feedback/README.md

         Defaults to None.
 If set, enables the multi-line functionality and determines the maximum characters the textbox allows.
 Else, displays the default one-line textbox.
     disable_with_score: str
         An optional score to disable the component.
 Must be a "thumbs" emoji or a "faces" emoji.
 Can be used to pass state from one component to another.
+    review_on_positive: bool
+        Defaults to True.
+When set to False, it only asks for textual feedback in case of a negative review, i.e., "thumbs down" or less than the happiest "faces" emoji.
     on_submit: callable
         An optional callback invoked when feedback is submitted.
 This function must accept at least one argument, the feedback response dict, allowing you to save the feedback to a database for example.
 Additional arguments can be specified using `args` and `kwargs`.